What Is the 5-Year Rule for Selling a House? There Are Actually Two

 How do I decide if the 5-year rule applies to me?

-Allen Studebaker, a top real agent in Scottsdale, Arizona, who works with over 71% more single family homes than the average Phoenix area agent, shares information to help homeowners decide if it’s worth it to make a move from their primary residence in fewer than five years.
+Allen Studebaker, a top real estate agent in Scottsdale, Arizona, who works with over 71% more single-family homes than the average Phoenix area agent, shares information to help homeowners decide if it’s worth it to move from their primary residence in fewer than five years.

 When it comes to buying and owning a home, the general advice is that it will gain more value the longer it is owned by the same owner, especially if the area where it’s located is growing or becoming more sought after.
 This is known as appreciation, and it comes from a variety of factors that influence each other to drive home values upward.

-When homeowners need to sell their home quickly, determining whether the sale is worthwhile can be confusing.
+When homeowners need to sell their homes quickly, determining whether the sale is worthwhile can be confusing.
 This is where the five-year rule becomes important.

 So what factors should be considered when you’re wondering if your home’s value has appreciated in the time you’ve owned it?